PixelStereo/lekture/README.md

 # lekture
 lekture is an osc sequencer

-this is a work in progress… don't expect a working version in the following weeks ;-)

 Development is done under python 2.7.11.
 I develop on OSX.X, but lekture should work on Linux and Windows too, but I didn't yet test it .

 ##User
-Lekture is bundled in an applicaition.
-Just donwload the [latest release](http://github.com/PixelStereo/lekture/releases/latest) and double-click on it to start !!
+this is a work in progress… don't expect a working version in the following weeks.
+But if you want to test it, , just donwload the [latest release](http://github.com/PixelStereo/lekture/releases/latest) and double-click on it to start !!

 ##Developper
 [![Build Status](https://travis-ci.org/PixelStereo/lekture.svg?branch=master)](https://travis-ci.org/PixelStereo/lekture)